-If lag spikes have hit you hard in Minecraft, ruining your experience, or in some cases, leading to your death, we've got the answers you seek right here!
+If lag spikes have hit you hard in Minecraft, ruining your experience, or in some cases, leading to your death, we've got the answers you seek right here.
+Our guide on how to fix lag spikes in Minecraft will solve the issue.

 Even if you're playing on a great gaming laptop or running the 8K version, there's still a chance that something will go wrong and frame drops will hit you hard, or you're hit by another error, such as Error Code Drowned.